 Will all data in my account be stored in the data region of choice?

-*By July 2021 Automations & Integrations data will be processed in the EU data region and metadata will be stored in the EU data region.
+Automations and Integrations data will be hosted in the EU data region during the second half of 2021.
+Automations and Integrations metadata will be stored in our default data region.

 **As monday.com is headquartered in Israel, customer data will be also processed in Israel, which is deemed by the European Commission as affording an ‘adequate’ level of data protection